chetotam/HelloVoxel/README.md

 ![Hello Voxel](hellovoxel.jpg?raw=true "Hello Voxel")

-Gameplay is quite simple, your task as to go as far as you can avoiding collisions with obstacles (latter is optional at least until I implement collision detection. yes, no collision checking for now, this game is far from ready)
+Gameplay is quite simple, your task as to go as far as you can avoiding collisions with obstacles (latter is optional at least until I implement collision detection ¯\_(ツ)_/¯ yes, no collision checking for now, this game is far from ready)

 When finished it would be something like Voxel Rush mobile game by HyperBees.